 Recycled water revenues are collected from commodity rates and a monthly system access charge.
-The District adopted a uniform rate structure for collecting recycled water user fees based on monthly water consumption.
-The recycled commodity rate is currently billed at \$3.79 per unit (one unit equals 748 gallons of water).
+The District adopted a uniform rate structure for collecting recycled water user fees based on monthly water consumption, and adjusts this fee annually to ensure it covers the costs of operation.
+On February 15th the District Board of Directors approved a 6.6% increase to the recycled commodity rate.
+The recycled commodity rate is currently billed at \$4.04 per unit (one unit equals 748 gallons of water).